Friendly fungus feeds on bad skin fungi

 Trichophyton rubrum, Trichophyton mentagrophytes, Scopulariopsis brevicaulis, Microsporum gypseum, Microsporum canis, Trichosporon sp., Candida albicans, Candida parapsilosis, Alternaria alternata (Dematiaceae), Phoma sp.
 (Sphaeropsidales), Cladosporium cladosporioides.

-How does the "vampire fungus" work?
+How does the "cannibal fungus" work?

 This is part of a time-lapse sequence where a harmful fungus (Botrytis cinerea) gets killed by Pythium oligandrum.
 Pythium just sits there like a "land mine".
 The harmful fungus grows toward Pythium.
 This goes very quickly - fungi grow fast, that's one of the reasons it's nearly impossible to get rid of them.